ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 module an interface that is entirely safe.
 That way you only need to audit the internals of that module for your invariants.
 Or better yet, stick the unsafe bits in their own crate so that you can’t leave any holes open by accident!

-It’s not always possible to fully encapsulate complex unsafe interac- tions to a single, safe interface, however.
+It’s not always possible to fully encapsulate complex unsafe interactions to a single, safe interface, however.
 When that’s the case, try to narrow down the parts of the public interface that have to be unsafe so that you have only a very small number of them, give them names that clearly com- municate that care is needed, and then document them rigorously.

 It is sometimes tempting to remove the unsafe marker on internal APIs so that you don’t have to stick unsafe {} throughout your code.
 After all, inside your code you know never to invoke frobnify if you’ve previously called bazzify, right?
 Removing the unsafe annotation can lead to cleaner code but is usually a bad decision in the long run.
 A year from now, when your codebase has grown, you’ve paged out some of the safety invariants, and you “just want to hack together this one feature real quick,” chances are that you’ll inadvertently violate one of those invariants.
 And since you don’t have to type unsafe, you won’t even think to check.
 Plus, even if you never make mistakes, what about other contributors to your code?
 Ultimately, cleaner code is not a good enough argument to remove the intentionally noisy unsafe marker.

 **Read and Write Documentation**

-It goes without saying that if you write an unsafe function, you must docu- ment the conditions under which that function is safe to call.
+It goes without saying that if you write an unsafe function, you must document the conditions under which that function is safe to call.
 Here, both clarity and completeness are important.
 Don’t leave any invariants out, even if you’ve already written them somewhere else.
 If you have a type or module that requires certain global invariants—invariants that must always hold for all uses of the type—then remind the reader that they must also uphold the global invariants in every unsafe function’s documentation too.
 Developers often read documentation in an ad hoc, on-demand manner, so you can assume they have probably not read your carefully written module-level documentation and need to be given a nudge to do so.

 What may be less obvious is that you should also document all unsafe implementations and blocks—think of this as providing proof that you do indeed uphold the contract the operation in question requires.
 For example, slice::get_unchecked requires that the provided index is within the bounds of the slice; when you call that method, put a comment just above it explaining how you know that the index is in fact guaranteed to be in bounds.
 In some cases, the invariants that the unsafe block requires are extensive, and your comments may get long.
 That’s a good thing.
 I have caught mistakes many times by trying to write the safety comment for an unsafe block and realizing halfway through that I actually don’t uphold a key invariant.
 You’ll also thank yourself a year down the road when you have to modify this code and ensure it’s still safe.
 And so will the contribu- tor to your project who just stumbled across this unsafe call and wants to understand what’s going on.

 Before you get too deep into writing unsafe code, I also highly recom- mend that you go read the Rustonomicon (*https://doc.rust-lang.org/nomicon/*) cover to cover.
 There are so many details that are easy to miss, and will come back to bite you if you’re not aware of them.
 We’ve covered many of them in this chapter, but it never hurts to be more aware.
 You should also make liberal use of the Rust reference whenever you’re in doubt.
 It’s added to regularly, and chances are that if you’re even slightly unsure about whether some assumption you have is right, the reference will call it out.
 If it doesn’t, consider opening an issue so that it’ll be added!

 **Check Your Work**

 Okay, so you’ve written some unsafe code, you’ve double- and triple-checked all the invariants, and you think it’s ready to go.
-Before you put it into pro- duction, there are some automated tools that you should run your test suite through (you have a test suite, right?).
+Before you put it into production, there are some automated tools that you should run your test suite through (you have a test suite, right?).

 The first of these is Miri, the mid-level intermediate representation interpreter.
 Miri doesn’t compile your code into machine code but instead interprets the Rust code directly.
 This provides Miri with far more visibility into what your program is doing, which in turn allows it to check that your program doesn’t do anything obviously bad, like read from uninitialized memory.
 Miri can catch a lot of very subtle and Rust-specific bugs and is a lifesaver for anyone writing unsafe code.

 Unfortunately, because Miri has to interpret the code to execute it, code run under Miri often runs orders of magnitude slower than its compiled counterpart.
 For that reason, Miri should really be used only to execute your test suite.
 It can also check only the code that actually runs, and thus won’t catch issues in code paths that your test suite doesn’t reach.
 You should think of Miri as an extension of your test suite, not a replacement for it.

 There are also tools known as *sanitizers*, which instrument machine code to detect erroneous behavior at runtime.
 The overhead and fidelity of these tools vary greatly, but one widely loved tool is Google’s AddressSanitizer.
- It detects a large number of memory errors, such as use-after-free, buffer overflows, and memory leaks, all of which are common symptoms of incor- rect unsafe code.
+It detects a large number of memory errors, such as use-after-free, buffer overflows, and memory leaks, all of which are common symptoms of incorrect unsafe code.
 Unlike Miri, these tools operate on machine code and thus tend to be fairly fast—usually within the same order of magnitude.
 But like Miri, they are constrained to analyzing the code that actually runs, so here too a solid test suite is vital.

 The key to using these tools effectively is to automate them through your continuous integration pipeline so they’re run for every change, and to ensure that you add regression tests over time as you discover errors.
 The tools get better at catching problems as the quality of your test suite improves, so by incorporating new tests as you fix known bugs, you’re earn- ing double points back, so to speak!

 Finally, don’t forget to sprinkle assertions generously through unsafe code.
 A panic is always better than triggering undefined behavior!
-Check all of your assumptions with assertions if you can—even things like the size
+Check all of your assumptions with assertions if you can—even things like the size of a usize if you rely on that for safety.

-Unsafe Code **165**

-of a usize if you rely on that for safety.
 If you’re concerned about runtime cost, make use of the debug_assert* macros and the if cfg!(debug_assertions) || cfg!(test) construct to execute them only in debug and test contexts.

 **A HOUSE OF CARDS?**

 Unsafe code can violate all of Rust’s safety guarantees, and this is often touted as a reason why Rust’s whole safety argument is a charade .
 The concern is that it takes only one bit of incorrect unsafe code for the whole house to come crashing down and all safety to be lost .
 Proponents of this argument then sometimes argue that at the very least only unsafe code should be able to call unsafe code, so that the unsafety is visible all the way to the highest level of the application .

 The argument is understandable—it is true that the safety of Rust code relies on the safety of all the transitive unsafe code it ends up invoking .
 And indeed, if some of that unsafe code is incorrect, it may have implications for the safety of the program overall .
-However, what this argument misses is that all successful safe languages provide a facility for language extensions that are not expressible in the (safe) surface language, usually in the form of code writ- ten in C or assembly .
-Just as Rust relies on the correctness of its unsafe code, the safety of those languages relies on the correctness of those extensions .
+However, what this argument misses is that all successful safe languages provide a facility for language extensions that are not expressible in the (safe) surface language, usually in the form of code written in C or assembly .
+Just as Rust relies on the correctness of its unsafe code, the safety of those languages relies on the correctness of those extensions.

 Rust is different in that it doesn’t have a separate extension language, but instead allows extensions to be written in what amounts to a dialect of Rust (unsafe Rust) .
 This allows much closer integration between the safe and unsafe code, which in turn reduces the likelihood of errors due to impedance mis- matches at the interface between the two, or due to developers being familiar with one but not the other .
 The closer integration also makes it easier to write tools that analyze the correctness of the unsafe code’s interaction with the safe code, as exemplified by tools like Miri .
 And since unsafe Rust continues to be subject to the borrow checker for any operation that isn’t explicitly unsafe, there remain many safety checks in place that aren’t present when developers must drop down to a language like C .

-**Summary**
+## Summary

 In this chapter, we’ve walked through the powers that come with the unsafe keyword and the responsibilities we accept by leveraging those powers.
 We also talked about the consequences of writing unsafe unsafe code, and how you really should be thinking about unsafe as a way to swear to the compiler that you’ve manually checked that the indicated code is still safe.
 In the next chapter, we’ll jump into concurrency in Rust and see how you can get all those cores on your shiny new computer to pull in the same direction!